Alexander Platt: Professional career

 Alexander Platt has conducted or guest-conducted a number of ensembles over the course of his career in the United States, the United Kingdom, Denmark, Germany and Canada.
+In 2007, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Since 2015 he has been the curator of concerts at the Museum of Contemporary Art Westport.

 He has served as the music director of the following: